MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/deployable-package-troubleshooting.md

 **Description**

-If you received an error of **A critical component has encountered an error processing your request.
-Error code: DSU#####** or similar.
+You may receive an error stating **A critical component has encountered an error processing your request.
+Error code: DSU#####**, or similar.
 The error code of **DSU#####** indicates that there's a temporary outage happening in the underlying Microsoft API.
-This type of outage may also impact the Database movement functionality.
+This type of outage may also impact database movement functionality.

 **Action**

 Microsoft is proactively monitoring the service status and this type of outage is expected to be mitigated shortly.

 There's no impact on the status and the health of your environment.

-If you experience this error when scheduling a service request or performing Database movement task, please try again at a later time.
+If you experience this error when scheduling a service request or performing a database movement task, please try again at a later time.

 ## Typical database synchronization issues
 If you see the following step failure, a database synchronization issue might be occurring: "GlobalUpdate script for service model: AOSService"